broadinstitute/longbow/docs/commands/correct_umi.md

 Correct UMIs with Set Cover algorithm.

 Corrects all UMIs in the given bam file.

+### Data Requirements:

-Bam file is should be aligned and annotated with genes and transcript equivalence classes prior to running.
+- Bam file should be aligned and annotated with genes and transcript equivalence classes prior to running.

-### Required input tags:
+The following tags are required in the input file:

 - `JX` (Adjusted UMI)
 - `eq` (Equivalence class assignment)